daiearth22/test/engineering/ux/uxresearcher-onboarding/index.html.md

 ## GitLab versions and tiers

 GitLab is built on an open core model.
-That means there are two versions of GitLab: Community Edition(CE/index.html.md) and Enterprise Edition(EE/index.html.md).
+That means there are two versions of GitLab: Community Edition(CE) and Enterprise Edition(EE).

 GitLab Community Edition is open source, with an MIT Expat license.
 GitLab Enterprise Edition is built on top of Community Edition: it uses the same core, but adds additional features and functionality on top of that.
 This is under a proprietary license.

 It is a good idea to familiarize yourself with the differences between CE and EE.
 As a UX Designer here at GitLAb, you will have access to all the features within EE.
-The [tiers within CE and EE are listed here](https://github.com/daijapan/test/tree/master/marketing/product-marketing/#tiers/index.html.md).
-Review the [feature comparison](/pricing/self-managed/feature-comparison/index.html.md) to understand the features available within each tier.
+The [tiers within CE and EE are listed here](https://github.com/daijapan/test/tree/master/marketing/product-marketing/#tiers).
+Review the [feature comparison](/pricing/self-managed/feature-comparison/) to understand the features available within each tier.

 ## Create issues
 As you begin to get settled in, you will most likely need to create or update an issue.

 Workflow for creating an issue:

-* Visit the issues list from the [GitLab.org group](https://gitlab.com/groups/gitlab-org/-/issues/index.html.md).
+* Visit the issues list from the [GitLab.org group](https://gitlab.com/groups/gitlab-org/-/issues).

 * Search to make sure the issue doesn't already exist.